VasilisTso/Barbershop-Appointments-Management/README.md

 # Barbershop-Appointments-Management
-This is a projects for the university class Special topics in Software Technology
+This is a project for the university class Special topics in Software Technology